g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 set class-of-service code-point-aliases exp vpn-priority 101
 ```

-Before start with the classifiers configuration, let's remember what types of classifiers we have.
+Before starting with the classifier configuration, let's review the types of classifiers we have:
-* Interface Classifier: This is the most simple classifier, basically it classifies all the traffic in the interface.
-Generally, this classifier is used on PE-CE interfaces.
+* Interface Classifier: The simplest classifier.
+It essentially classifies all traffic entering an interface.
+Generally, this is used on PE-CE interfaces.
-* Behavior Aggregate: This classifier considers the QoS fields on the packets to classify the traffic, in our LAB we'll use the DSCP field and EXP bit of the MPLS header.
-Based on the code-points-alias that we created, the traffic will be classified.
-Generally, this classifier is used on CORE/Backbone interfaces.
+* Behavior Aggregate: This classifier looks at the QoS fields on the packets (in our lab, the DSCP field and the MPLS EXP bits) to classify the traffic.
+Traffic is classified based on the code-point aliases we just created.
+Generally, this is used on CORE/Backbone interfaces.
-* Multifield Classifier: This classifier can consider a lot of things to classify the traffic, considered the most granulated.
-Is basically a firewall filter rule, where we can define source, destination, protocol, port and so on...
-This classifier is applied on the interface, and if is applied with the BA classifier, overwrite it.
-Generally is used on PE-CE interfaces, trunk interfaces and another type of services that needs a most granulated classifier.
+* Multifield Classifier: This is the most granular classifier.
+It's basically a firewall filter rule where we can match based on source, destination, protocol, port, etc. It is applied directly to the interface, and if applied alongside a BA classifier, the MF classifier overwrites it.
+It's generally used on PE-CE interfaces, trunk interfaces, or any service needing deep granularity.

-Ok, with this defined, our classifiers can read this fields to classify this packets.
-Starting by the CORE interfaces, we'll use the BA classifier.
+Okay, with that defined, our classifiers can read these fields to sort the packets.
+Starting with the CORE interfaces, we'll use the BA classifier:
 ```
 set class-of-service classifiers dscp dscp-classifier forwarding-class best-effort loss-priority low code-points best-effort set class-of-service classifiers dscp dscp-classifier forwarding-class nc loss-priority low code-points nc